Skip to content

 # Optional override for bundled self-host Caddyfile rewrites from Instance Settings -> Network

-# default: true on solo installs, false on platform installs
+# default: true on the public solo self-host bundle

 VIVD_SELFHOST_CADDY_UI_MANAGED=true